Momolem/knowledge-mkdocs/docs/Clean Code/Design Patterns/Strategy.md

 ## Intent

-**Strategy** is a [[./Design Patterns#Behavioral|behavioral design pattern]] that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+**Strategy** is a [[./index#Behavioral|behavioral design pattern]] that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.

 ## Problem